 The "Bitmap" setting returns a much nicer looking image:

-and the "As shown when printed" setting returns a really large image and I am not going to show it to you here.
+and the "As shown when printed" setting returns a really large image and I am not going to show it to you here, for obvious reasons.

 Include row and column headings

 It is possible to include headings but you need to select "As shown when printed" and then resize the picture in your image editing software.